boom-lab/boomlab-website/_posts/2026-06-04-about-hydra.md

-# Hydra — WHOI's New HPC Computing Cluster
+# IS announcement: Hydra — WHOI's New HPC Computing Cluster

+This is a repeat of the IS announcement that went out via WHOI Headlines about the new Hydra computer cluster.
+We have copied it here for a quick reference.

 > **WHOI Information Services** is excited to announce the launch of **Hydra**, a new high-performance computing (HPC) cluster that will replace the current Poseidon cluster.